ximenagonzalezg/project-/README.md

-# project idea
+# Idea
-# Many pet owners need reliable and trustworthy pet sitters when they travel or are busy.
+Many pet owners need reliable and trustworthy pet sitters when they travel or are busy.

-# This project allow pet owners to find, hire, and review local pet sitters.
+This project allow pet owners to find, hire, and review local pet sitters.